Have you ever looked at other people’s travel pictures and thought

 The ability to edit or enhance a photo allows us to bring a photo to life.

-The point is, photos are edited and you can help enhance your photos by using Lightroom and Photoshop.
+The point is, photos are edited and you can help enhance your photos by using Lightroom or Photoshop.

 Photoshop is much more advanced, and you’ll only need it if you plan on doing more serious photography or you simply want to advance your skills further.